 But luck favors the prepared.
 If you’ve read this guide, you now know where to go, when to go, how to plan, and what to do if the aurora doesn’t show up on cue.
 You know the best tools for tracking solar activity, how to dress for Arctic conditions, and even how to capture stunning aurora photos like a pro.

-And here’s the truth—if you’ve ever thought about chasing the Northern Lights, don’t wait.
+And here’s the truth.
+If you’ve ever thought about chasing the Northern Lights, don’t wait.
 The best time isn’t “someday.”
 It’s this year, this winter, this trip you finally decide to take.
 Because nothing compares to standing under a sky that explodes into color, realizing you’re witnessing something ancient, something cosmic, something that most people only dream of seeing.

 So book that flight.
 Find that remote cabin.
 Stay up late, drink something warm, and keep your eyes on the sky.
 Because when the lights finally appear, trust me, you’ll never forget it.